chweekueh1/nyp-fyp-project/misc/DEPENDENCY_INSTALLATION.md

 ## Updates

 To update dependencies:

 1. Replace files in the dependency directories
 2. Restart the application
 3. Run verification test to confirm

 The application automatically detects updated dependencies on restart.

-# Clarify that ~/.nypai-chatbot is used for persistent data and dependencies, even in Docker, for compatibility.
+# Clarify that ~/.nypai-chatbot is used for persistent data and dependencies, even in Docker, for compatibility

 ## Running Individual Test Files in Docker